 How to use a SATs past paper: KS2 science

-After 2010, the rules around science testing within KS2 SATs changed.
-Most schools will now get results from teacher assessment rather than formal testing, but some schools will keep doing both.
-You should already know if your child’s school falls in this category, but double-check if you aren’t sure.
+After 2022, the rules around science testing within KS2 SATs changed.
+Now, all schools will get results from teacher assessment rather than formal testing.

 Prepare your child for KS2 SATs today

 - 10 SATs practice papers in English & maths

 If your child is not taking the KS2 Science SAT, using test papers and worksheets is a good way to see how well they understand what they’ve been learning.
 You’ll also be able to identify which areas your child may need support with.